xlionjuan/rustdesk-rpm-repo/README.md

 ## Import RPM repo

 > [!NOTE]
 > You could use this command for your `rpm-ostree` ([Fedora Atomic](https://fedoraproject.org/atomic-desktops/)) based systems.
 Or use this commend to add repo to your custom system images like [ublue-os/image-template](https://github.com/ublue-os/image-template).
+Please remember to remove `sudo` if you are using [ublue-os/image-template](https://github.com/ublue-os/image-template).
 ### latest

 ```bash